 The question of when to expect Social Security benefits to pop up in your bank account (because the funds are mostly delivered by direct deposit these days) is a simple one.
 The Social Security Administration (SSA) even offers a handy calendar with all the details.

-Here's the scoop: Payments are generally made to each retirement beneficiary on one Wednesday per month.
+Here's the scoop, though: Payments are generally made to each retirement beneficiary on one Wednesday per month.
 Which Wednesday exactly depends on your birth date:

-- If your birthday falls on the 1st to the 10th of your birth month, you'll receive your payments on the second Wednesday of each month.
+- If your birthday falls on the first to the 10th of your birth month, you'll receive your payments on the second Wednesday of each month.

 - If your birthday falls on the 11th to the 20th of your birth month, you'll receive your payments on the third Wednesday of each month.

 - If your birthday falls on the 21st to the 31st of your birth month, you'll receive your payments on the fourth Wednesday of each month.